Jang-woo-AnnaSoft/execution-state-preflight/README.md

 - **No integrity check on the state it's handed.** `executeIfReady` reads the object you give it.
 Hand it a hand-built one and the gate is bypassed.
 If decision and execution cross a trust boundary, sign it.
 - **No retry.** A throw from the tool call doesn't mean nothing happened on the provider side.
 For payments, use an idempotency key and confirm by measurement.
 - **No per-tool risk weighting.** `delete_all_records` and `list_records` pass the same gate.
 Tool selection itself sits outside this structure: an invented tool can't be picked, but picking the wrong one among several that could all do the job still gets through.
+- **No `null` state.** The specification separates `known` / `null` / `unknown`, where `null` means the lookup ran and confirmed there is nothing there.
+This skeleton has only `known` and `unknown`, so a confirmed absence is indistinguishable from a lookup that never finished.
+Add the third state if you need that distinction; the counter should still count only `unknown`.
 - **No locking.** Concurrent preflight and execution on the same `action_key` is the caller's problem.
 - **Flat arguments assumed.** Field name equals argument key.
 Nested schemas and key-mapping tools need an adapter.